Jezidmar/HumanActionRecognition/README.md

 I added the pipeline which is suitable for [MSRC-12 Dataset](MSRC_12_gesture_dataset.pdf).
 Other datasets used in paper are not publicly available.

 Because of the compute constraints, I used only first 800 frames from each video file.

+Dimensions of the Binary 3D boxes are subject to optimization.
+I experimented with 25^^3 20^^3 and 15^^3.
+All yielded similar results.